 White paper: Next-generation software-defined storage tackles file-based storage

-Historically, the storage requirements for unstructured data were addressed by traditional network-attached storage (NAS) solutions predominantly sold as turnkey appliances (pre-bundled hardware and software).
-To support data growth, new NAS solutions need to be deployed to satisfy increased performance and/or capacity requirements, as well as the need for data to be managed separately.
+Historically, the storage requirements for unstructured data were addressed by traditional network-attached storage (NAS) solutions predominantly sold as turnkey appliances.
+To support data growth, new NAS solutions need to be deployed to satisfy increased performance and capacity requirements.

 This paper examines Veritas Access, a software-defined file-based storage (FBS) solution.
 It also looks at the role, advantages, and benefits of next-generation FBS solutions and their value in the long run.